Trump executive order aims to rename the Department of Defense as the Department of War

 The Department of War was created in 1789, then renamed and reorganized through legislation signed by President Harry Truman in 1947, two years after the end of World War II.
 The Department of Defense incorporated the Department of War, which oversaw the Army, plus the Department of the Navy and the newly created independent Air Force.

-“We decided to go woke and change the name to Department of Defense,” he said.
-“So we're going Department of War.”

-Pentagon leader Pete Hegseth, who spoke alongside Trump, said, “We haven't won a major war since” the name was changed.
-He said, “We’re going to go on offense, not just on defense.”
+Hegseth complained that “we haven't won a major war since” the name was changed.
+Trump said, “We never fought to win.”

-Trump has said he wants to change the name back to the Department of War because it “just sounded better,” and Hegseth recently hinted that the switch was around the corner.

-Speaking to an auditorium of soldiers Thursday at Fort Benning in Georgia, he said he might have “a slightly different title tomorrow.”
+Trump and Hegseth have long talked about restoring the Department of War name.

 In August, Trump told reporters that “everybody likes that we had an unbelievable history of victory when it was Department of War.
 Then we changed it to Department of Defense.”